Join for FREE

 Crux Meadows, Wisconsin, USA, August 2007

-A program to re-introduce endangered Whooping Cranes at Grays Lake National Wildlife Refuge in Idaho ultimately failed.
+Several programs to re-introduce birds have been made, with mixed, mostly limited, success.
+An attempt at Grays Lake National Wildlife Refuge in Idaho ultimately failed.
 Whooping Crane eggs were hatched by Sandhill Crane foster parents, but the resulting offspring, having imprinted on the Sandhill Cranes, failed to mate with other Whooping Cranes.
 A non-migratory population now lives on Kissimmee Prairie, Florida.
-As of August 2011, this flock contains 20 birds, 16 of which are paired.
-Ten captive-raised Whooping Cranes were released at White Lake, Louisiana, in February 2011.
-A a non-migratory flock had resided here up until 1950.
-Seven of the birds were still alive after the first seven months.
+As of February 2015, this flock contains 8 birds, a decline from 20 birds in 2011.
+Ten captive-raised Whooping Cranes were released at White Lake, Louisiana, in February 2011, with further releases bringing the total there to 29 by February 2015.
+A naturally non-migratory flock had resided here up until 1950.

-A migratory flock between Wisconsin and Florida has been established in the last few years.
-This has involved the re-introduction of the Whooping Crane to a new flyway east of the Mississippi river.
-This project uses isolation rearing of young Whooping Cranes, where they are costume reared from hatching, and trained to follow ultralight aircraft.
-The organization which is responsible for the ultralight migrations is Operation Migration and the larger group, WCEP (the Whooping Crane Eastern Partnership), oversees all aspects of the Eastern Introduced Flock.
-As of spring, 2011, there are 115 cranes in this flock.
+An attempt to establish a migratory flock to a new flyway east of the Mississippi river, migrating between Wisconsin and Florida, has been made since 2001.
+This project used isolation rearing of young Whooping Cranes, where they are reared from hatching by people wearing crane costumes, and trained to follow ultralight aircraft.
+The organization which is responsible for the ultralight migrations is Operation Migration[4], with the larger group WCEP (the Whooping Crane Eastern Partnership), overseeing all aspects of the Eastern Introduced Flock.
+As of spring, 2011, there are 115 cranes in this flock, but declining to 95 by February 2015.
+Although survival and migration of the released birds has been good, their breeding success has been very low due to the captive-raised birds lacking natural parenting skills that wild chicks would normally learn from their parents.
+In 2016 the decision was made to cease isolation rearing of chicks, with any future releases to use naturally-raised young[4].

 [edit] References